 Consider your target audience.
 Knowing who you’re advertising to will be vital to marketing your film correctly.

-The first step is creating your pitch video.
 The pitch video is the centerpiece of your crowdfunding page.
 It will be what turns an interested viewer into a patron or supporter of your project.

 Follow these four tips to make a great pitch video: